viviancreates/tanda/README.md

 2. Navigate to the project directory:
 `cd tanda`

-3. Install the required gems:
+3. Install the required gems: <!--There is an error when installing.
+I need to install `brew install autoconf automake`.
+Make sure you add this before the bundle step and the env needs to be configured before-->
 `bundle install`

 4. Set up the database: